 As you can see, there are many possible ways our dogs, like us, can get sick.
 But luckily, you can prevent your dog from catching a sickness by staying on top of their vaccinations.

-Below is a chart of some of the most common dog illnesses, some of their symptoms and possible treatments.
+Below is a chart of some of the most common dog illnesses and what symptoms you should keep an eye out for before heading to your vet.

 Leptospirosis*Kidney, liver disease